• Jul 22, 2025

 • Mid-temperature and picturesque landscape.

-• It is near Bangalore and is preferred for weekend excursions.
+• It is near Bangalore and is a popular destination for weekend excursions.

 • Easy trail suitable for newbies.